American Ice Company

-Baltimore American Ice, which had acquired American Ice in the 1960s, had switched mainly to the production of bagged ice for businesses and dry ice for industrial clients by the 1980s.
+By the 1980s, Baltimore American Ice, which had acquired American Ice in the 1960s, had switched mainly to the production of bagged ice for businesses, and dry ice for industrial clients.

-A two-alarm fire at Baltimore American Ice heavily damaged the rear of the facility in May 2001, and in early 2004, Baltimore American Ice closed the West Franklin Street factory.
-A more extensive fire that destroyed the more recent additions to the dry ice plant and caused severe damage to a corner of the original circa 1911 factory occurred on March 2, 2004.
+A two-alarm fire at Baltimore American Ice heavily damaged the rear of the facility in May 2001.
+On March 2, 2004, a more extensive fire destroyed recent additions to the dry ice plant, and caused severe damage to a corner of the original circa 1911 factory.

 The building was listed on the National Register of Historic Places in 2013.
-Partial demolition and construction of a new mixed-use event space, restaurant, concert venue, artist incubator, and community facility was set to begin in July 2019, with projected completion by Summer 2020.
-The project was never started or finished, and as recent as 2022 the property was up for lease, auction, or sale by several real estate companies locally in Baltimore.
+A project to renovate the property into a mixed use event space, restaurant, concert venue, artist incubator, and community facility was set to begin in July 2019.
+The project never came to fruition, and as recently as 2022 the property was up for lease, auction, or sale by several real estate companies in Baltimore.
 Currently the site remains empty and untouched.